rasheedaboud/FSharp-Web-Development/Part 6 -Using Third Party Packages/Part 6-Using Third Party Packages.md

 ## TL;DR

-We learned how to wrap a third-party JavaScript library, Yup, in an F# application using Fable.
+In this post we learned how to wrap a third-party JavaScript library, Yup, in an F# application using Fable.
 This enables us to utilize Yup's schema builder for runtime value parsing and validation within our F# code.
 We also installed the Formik library, used JSX for importing Formik components, and styled them with Tailwind CSS.
 We then integrated a reactive form in our `Components.fs` that leverages Yup for validation and Formik for form handling, allowing us to validate user input conveniently in our F# web application.

 ## Background